Israel at the Olympics

 Israel has competed at the Olympic Games as a nation since 1952.
 Its National Olympic Committee was formed in 1933, during the British Mandate of Palestine.

-Israel has sent a team to each Summer Olympic Games since 1952 (except when they participated in the American-led boycott of the 1980 Summer Olympics), and to each Winter Olympic Games since 1994.
-The country became a member of the European Olympic Committees (EOC) in 1994.
+Israel has sent a team to each Summer Olympic Games since 1952 (except when it participated in the American-led boycott of the 1980 Summer Olympics), and to each Winter Olympic Games since 1994.
+Israel became a member of the European Olympic Committees (EOC) in 1994.
+At the 2024 Summer Olympics, Israel won seven Olympic medals, the most up until this point, breaking Israel's record for Olympic medals per Olympics.